Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Images are used for a variety of reasons for rendering.
 - Image assets must be placed in `~\projects\<your_project>\assets\image\`.
 - The file format is `.tga` because it delivers high image quality.
-- Every image must be exported without RLE compression.
+- Every image file must be uncompressed.
-- Every image must be exported with the lower-left corner as the origin.
+- Every image file must have the lower-left corner as the origin.
-- Every image must have a resolution of at least 1x1.
+- Every image file must have a resolution of at least 1x1.
-- Every image must have a bit depth of 24 or 32.
+- Every image file must have a bit depth of 24 or 32.

 ### 4.1 Blend Map